 Students in 4th-6th grade may ride a bicycle or scooter to and from school.
-Students must follow the school's bicycle safety rules as listed on the Sultana Sports & Science Academy bicycle permission slip form.
-Students must walk their bikes to and from campus each day.
-During school hours, students must lock their bikes up in the bike racks located by the outside lunch table.
+Students must adhere to the following policies.
+Students must walk their bikes/scooters once on school property.
+During school hours, students should lock their bikes up in the bike racks located by the outside lunch table.
 Students are responsible for bringing their own bike lock and chain to school to secure their bikes during the school day.
 The school is not responsible for any damage or vandalism to a bike nor is the school liable for a stolen bike.
 All riders are required by law to wear a safety helmet while riding a bicycle on public streets.
 Students who do not wear a helmet to school will have to leave their bicycle on school grounds until a parent can either bring a helmet to school or come and pick up the student's equipment.
 Roller skate shoes and roller blades may NOT be brought to school.